Medical Negligence Claims

-At InjuryClaims.co.uk, we work with some of the best medical negligence solicitors from across the UK.
-With years of knowledge and experience in helping the victims of medical accidents, we can help to provide you with the legal advice and support you need at what is undoubtedly a difficult time.
+At InjuryClaims.co.uk, we work in partnership with some of the best medical negligence solicitors from across the UK.
+With years of knowledge and experience in helping the victims of medical accidents, injury solicitors can help to provide you with the legal advice and support you need at what is undoubtedly a difficult time.

-The first step to finding out if you have a valid claim for compensation is to contact us to arrange a free medical negligence case assessment.
+The first step to finding out if you have a valid claim for compensation is to contact a solicitor to arrange a free medical negligence case assessment.
 This confidential chat is provided with no obligation to proceed and is completely free of charge.
-We will talk to you about your experience so we can understand what has happened and the impact that the medical negligence has had on your life.
+An experienced legal adviser will talk to you about your experience to help them understand what has happened and the impact that the medical negligence has had on your life.

 You can usually find out within just a few minutes if you are eligible to proceed with a personal injury claim.
-If you decide you would like to go ahead, our team of medical negligence solicitors will take your case on a No Win No Fee basis.
+If you decide you would like to go ahead, your medical negligence solicitor will take your case on a No Win No Fee basis.
 This means there are no upfront costs, and you will never be faced with any unexpected fees.

-To get started with a free consultation, simply enter your details into the contact form provided and one of our legally trained advisors will be in touch.
+To get started with a free consultation, simply call 0800 678 1410 or enter your details into the contact form provided and a legally trained advisor will be in touch.
 Alternatively, continue reading below for our comprehensive guide to medical and clinical negligence claims.

 Jump to section

 - Can I make a medical negligence claim?

 - Types of medical and clinical negligence?

 - Is there a time limit for making a claim?